FitnessPassport/fp-web-challenge/health-onboarding-form/README.md

 ## Overview

 Build a multi-step registration form for new gym members.
-Users need to provide information across multiple steps before completing their signup.
+Users need to provide information across multiple steps before completing their sign up.
 This challenge is designed to be completed within **2 hours** and focuses on React component architecture, state management, form handling, validation, and user experience.

 **Important:** The goal is not necessarily to finish every feature.
-We are most interested in seeing your approach to state management, component design, form validation, and how you think about user experience.
-A well-structured solution with good UX is better than a feature-complete but poorly organized one.
+We understand the requirements are ambitious for 2 hours, and we're most interested in seeing what you prioritise and your approach to problem-solving.
+We value seeing your design decisions, code quality, and how you think about production systems.
+A well-structured, partially complete solution with good fundamentals is better than a rushed, fully complete one.

 ## Provided Assets